 It’s Friday, we’re winding down the week, we’re stepping back and we’re delving deep into the Far Out Magazine Vault for more hidden gems.
 Here, we have unearthed a gem from the late Tommy Ramone.

-The Ramones, a now iconic punk rock band that formed in the New York City neighbourhood of Forest Hills, Queens in 1974, are regarded as many as the first true punk rock band of the genre movement.
+The Ramones, a now-iconic punk rock band that formed in the New York City neighbourhood of Forest Hills, Queens in 1974, is regarded as many as the first true punk rock band of the genre movement.